Additional Information and links

 In Florida, goldens shed moderately all year long.
 Brushing every other day is to your advantage.
 If you require a fastidiously kept house, a golden is not the dog for you unless you like to do a lot of cleaning.
 You will always have dog hair around, especially in rugs, on furniture, and OH YES, occasionally even in your food.
 With a golden in your house, hair becomes a condiment.
 Oh – and you will have to vacuum much more often than before – or little fur balls will accumulate along your baseboards!
 The good thing about golden retriever hair is that it does tend to clump in dust bunnies on the floor – it doesn’t have the sticky quality of many shorter haired breeds.
 Make sure you have a really good vacuum cleaner that you love using before bringing a golden into your home.

-G Goldens are prone to allergies, skin problems, cancer and hypothyroidism and you may have to spend a fair amount on vet care over the life of a golden.
+Goldens are prone to allergies, skin problems, cancer and hypothyroidism and you may have to spend a fair amount on vet care over the life of a golden.
 Common in inherited health issues are hip dysplasia, elbow dysplasia, various eye problems and heart disease.
 Expect your annual vet visit to run about $350 for basic care including an annual heartworm test.
 That is relatively cheap compared to if your dog has a health issue and requires veterinary care which today runs as much as human health care.
 Routine surgeries can run from $400 – $800, xrays $200, ultrasounds $400, bloodwork $75-250, etc. We’re not trying to scare you – but for any dog, you need to be prepared to provide veterinary care when your dog needs it.
 Setting aside a monthly amount for a future emergency is a must.
-There are also quality pet insurance programs available.
+There are also pet quality pet insurance programs available.
+These were prices in in 2018, I am sure it is even more now.

 Care

-Fe One medium-sized dog for a year will run you about $50-$70 a month depending upon type of food and additional supplementation.
-Goldens must be fed a high quality premium food to prevent costly skin problems – which means you will not be able to buy your food at the grocery or discount store – and will have to make a special trip to the pet supply store.
+One medium-sized dog for a year will run you about $50-$70 a month depending upon type of food and additional supplementation.
+Goldens must be fed a high-quality premium food to prevent costly skin problems – which means you will not be able to buy your food at the grocery or discount store – and will have to make a special trip to the pet supply store.
 You’ll have to purchase monthly heartworm preventative, costing around $120 a year.
 If you do not give your dog heartworm preventative all 12 months of the year, it will probably contract the parasite and must be treated which costs about $1000; if your dog is not treated, it will die.
 Topical flea preventative medications, which are very effective, cost around $120 a year.
 There are other expenses such as toys, collars and leashes, brushes, shampoos and soft cozy beds.
 A well cared for dog, like its human counterpart, is happier with regular checkups and daily care.
+These were prices in in 2018, I am sure it is even more now.

 Grooming

-G Goldens can be adequately groomed at home without expensive equipment.
+Goldens can be adequately groomed at home without expensive equipment.
 Grooming includes brushing, bathing, trimming hair from the pads of the feet, light trimming on ears, tails and back legs when necessary, and trimming nails.
 You won’t have to pay expensive grooming bills and we recommend against shaving goldens – it’s not good for them.
+That coat can keep them from being sunburned and protect them from a number of environmental items.

 Training